mitchv2020/mitchv2020/README.md

 The coding languages i know so far:

     - Batch
-    - Python (i dont know a whole lot but i have started learning it recently)
+    - Python (i dont know a whole lot)

-I know batch the most but im still not that great with it lol.
+I know batch the most but im still not that great with it.
 I have started learning python in school recently so hopefully i get better at that.

 If you want to message me here is my Discord: mitchv2020#2538

-thats basically all i have to say to yeah.
+thats basically all i have to say to yeah. cya!

 <!--
 **mitchv2020/mitchv2020** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.